UMN-LATIS/umn_shib_auth/README.markdown

     include UmnShibAuth::ReplacementForUmnAuthControllerMethods

 ## Stubbing the current user in development
-Two methods of stubbing will now be available, so that we are not limited to only the three following

 During development, it's nice to be able to stub which user is currently logged in (short circuit the typical trip to the service provider).
-To do this, start your rails server with the environment variable `STUB_INTERNET_ID` set to the username you want to impersonate.

-If you are getting emplid or display_name from shibboleth, you can also set the environment variables `STUB_EMPLID` and `STUB_DISPLAY_NAME`.
+Two methods of stubbing will now be available, so that we are not limited to only the three following attributes from the ENV variables:

+### Configuration file
+Add the following file: `config/stubbed-attributes.yml`
+This should be a simple set of name->value pairs for any shibboleth attributes you wish to mock.

+This file _will_ be reloaded on every request, so that if you edit it, the changes will be propogated to your running development server.

+The values in the configuration file will take precedence over the environment variables below:

+### Environment Variables
+You may use the following environment variables to stub as well.
+These will be overridden by the use of the config file above:
+`STUB_INTERNET_ID`
+`STUB_EMPLID`
+`STUB_DISPLAY_NAME`

+### Safety checks!
-Both of these mechanisms only work in development and test environments to prevent this behavior accidentally being triggered in production environments.
+Both of these mechanisms only work in `development` and `test` environments to prevent this behavior accidentally being triggered in production (or staging) environments.

 ## Development

 - Fork the repo